Update: The February 2024 BTO Launch is now open for applications until 28 February 2024, Wednesday, 11:59 PM

 Age: We must be at least 21 years old at the point of application.

-Step 2: Shortlisting The Launch Of Your BTO Flat Choice (6 Months Before Launch)
+Step 2: Shortlisting The Launch Of Your BTO Flat Choice (6 Months Before application)

-Look at the BTO launches available 6 months beforehand.
+Look at the HDB BTO flat launches available 3 months beforehand.

-For some couples, whether you can get grants or apply under priority schemes could also be considerations.
+For some couples, whether you can get grants or apply under priority schemes could also be a consideration.